vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-alb-as-ssl-termination-and-ec2.md

 Let's run `terraform init` to install the modules and then `terraform apply --auto-approve` and see our domain working!

-For simplicity purposes here we only provide the modules code, and I will leave to you, felow reader to glue them together using your `main.tf` in the Root Module.
+For simplicity purposes here we only provide the modules code, and I will leave to you, fellow reader to glue them together using your `main.tf` in the Root Module.
 Personally I enjoy working with terraform modules because it makes the infrastructure very easy to maintain.
 Additionally the dependencies between modules are visible in the root module due to the `variables` and `outputs` passed around from the modules.
 I hope you managed to make it work.
 If you have some issue please let me know and I will be glad to help.
 Happy coding!